BlueGrizzliBear/cub3D/README.md

 Bonus features:

 - Colision between player and walls
+- HUD:
+  - health bar
-- HUD implemented with healthbar
+  - top left corner minimap with FOV
+  - middle cursor
+- Sprites:
-- Sprites move (through walls as well!) to catch you
+  - they move now to catch you (through walls as well!)
-- Sprites if near you reduce your healthbar
+  - if near you, they will reduce your health bar
+- User abilities:
   - User can sprint now
-- User has a cursor
-- Minimap on the top left corner

 Added keys in game: